cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 makes it a lot more difficult.

-When you share documents with your contacts directly on CryptPad, communications are encrypted and we assume that you want to give them access.
+When you share documents with your contacts directly on CryptPad, communications are encrypted, and we assume that you want to give them access.
-Therefore the password is remembered and sent with the document when you share it.
+Therefore, the password is remembered and sent with the document when you share it.
 The recipient, or yourself, are not asked for it when opening the document.